Experience.

 -

-Platform and process design disconnected from how work is actually executed across teams
+Platform architectures disconnected from how work is actually performed

-The result is a system that becomes more complex and more expensive—without becoming more effective.
+The result is an environment that becomes increasingly complex and expensive - without becoming more effective.

 Where Value Is Recovered

-Our work has consistently focused on identifying and addressing the structural drivers of inefficiency, including:
+Our work has consistently focused on identifying and addressing the structural drivers of inefficiency that accumulate over time within enterprise environments.

 -